-A. Classification Committee.
+- A. Classification Committee.
 A joint committee, consisting of two members to be named by the Company and two members to be named by the Union, shall be established and shall meet at least semi-annually to review any new jobs that have not been classified under this contract.
 A new job to be reviewed is one that has been established for at least one year and to which, from the date of the job's first establishment, there have been at any one time three or more persons assigned.
-The joint committee shall determine a mutually acceptable description, classification and wage scale for the job.

-B. Incentive Committee.
+The joint committee shall determine a mutually acceptable description, classification and wage scale for the job. - B. Grievance Committee.
+A joint committee comprised of at least two members to be named by the Company and two members to be named by the Union shall be established and shall meet monthly to review any grievances between the parties as defined by Article XI of this Agreement. - C. Incentive Committee.
 There will also be a joint standing committee created with equal representation from the Union and the Company concerning incentive plans.
 Under the contract, forty-five (45) days' notice must be given to the Union concerning a change, modification or termination of an incentive plan.
 Any notice given under this provision will be referred to the joint standing committee.
 The Union may refer any question concerning the plans at any time to the joint standing committee.
 The Company reserves all rights to make the final decision concerning the incentive plans.

-C. Labor/Management Committee.
+The Company agrees that, for any design changes to an incentive plan year over year, the Company will provide a written explanation for such changes.
+The Company also agrees to provide plan participants with a mechanism for tracking their progress towards their target incentive payouts. - D. Labor/Management Committee.
 There will be a Labor/Management Committee, comprised of two representatives of the Company and two representatives of the Union, who shall meet monthly and discuss topics of interest to either party which are not appropriately taken up in grievance committee or classification committee.